Jeffery Taubenberger

 Jeffery K. Taubenberger (born 1961 in Landstuhl, Germany) is an American virologist.
-With Ann Reid, he was the first to sequence the genome of the influenza virus which caused the 1918 pandemic of Spanish flu.
+With Ann Reid and Johan Hultin, he was the first to sequence the genome of the influenza virus which caused the 1918 pandemic of Spanish flu.
 He is Chief of the Viral Pathogenesis and Evolution Section, Laboratory of Infectious Diseases, National Institute of Allergy and Infectious Diseases, National Institutes of Health.
-Taubenberger's laboratory studies a number of viruses, including influenza A viruses (IAVs), which are the pathogens that cause yearly flu epidemics and have caused periodic pandemics, such as the 1968 outbreak that killed an estimated one million people.
-His research aims to inform public health strategies on several important aspects of flu: seasonal flu; avian flu, which circulates among birds and has infected humans in the past; swine flu, which circulates among pigs and has infected humans in the past; and pandemic flu, which can arise from numerous sources and spread quickly because humans have little to no immunity to it.
+Taubenberger's laboratory studies viruses, including influenza A viruses (IAVs), which are the pathogens that cause yearly flu epidemics and have caused periodic pandemics, such as the 1968 outbreak that killed an estimated one million people.
+His research aims to inform public health strategies on influenza: seasonal flu; avian flu, swine flu, and pandemic flu, which can arise from numerous sources and spread quickly because humans have little to no immunity to it.
+He serves as acting director of the National Institute of Allergy and Infectious Diseases, National Institutes of Health.

-Training
+Early life

-Taubenberger was born in Germany, the third son of an Army officer.
-When he was nine he moved to a suburb of Washington, D.C. with his parents after his father was posted at the Pentagon.
+Taubenberger was born in Germany, the third son of a U.S. Army officer.
+At age six he moved to a suburb of Washington, D.C. with his parents after his father was posted to the Pentagon.
 He completed a combined M.D.
 (1986) and Ph.D.
 (1987) at the Medical College of Virginia in Richmond in a course designed for students who wanted to follow a career in medical research.
-For his thesis he studied how stem cells of the bone marrow differentiate into the mature cells of the white blood cell system.
-In 1988 he began a training to become a pathologist at the National Cancer Institute of the National Institutes of Health.
-In 1993 he was recruited to start a new lab at the Armed Forces Institute of Pathology (AFIP) in order to apply the then current molecular techniques to the Institute's pathology work.
-After a year he was promoted to chief of the Division of Molecular Pathology.
-This included a research lab, where he was free to pursue questions of basic science.
+His thesis focused on how stem cells of the bone marrow differentiate into the mature cells of the white blood cell system.